thanthanswe0310/Darknet-YOLOv4-Construction-Portfolio/README.md

 ### 1. Project Overview (README.md)
 ```
-Title: End-to-End YOLOv4 Object Detection Pipeline with CI/CD
-Description:
-"This project demonstrates a containerized YOLOv4 pipeline from data preprocessing to model training, evaluation, and deployment.
-It includes automated workflows using CI/CD pipelines for reproducibility and scalability."
+Title: Darknet YOLOv4 Applied to Large-Scale Construction Portfolio

+At Conti Lab, Chung Ang University, I implemented Darknet YOLOv4 in collaboration with the National Information Society Agency (NIA).
+The project involved over 110,000 construction-related images (458 GB).
+This repository serves as a demo portfolio showcasing the development and application of Darknet YOLOv4 for the construction domain.

 Stack: Docker, YOLOv4, Python, PyTorch/Darknet, GitHub Actions